kiebel/wp-teachpress/trunk/readme.txt

 = How can I display images in publication lists? =
 An example: [tplist id="0" image="left" image_size="70"].
 Important: You must specify both image parameters.

+= How can I deactivate parts of the plugin? =
+If you want to use only one part of the plugin, so write the following in the wp-config.php of your WordPress installation (or in the parameters.php of the plugin):
+For deactivating the course system:
+define ('TP_COURSE_SYSTEM','disable');
+For deactivating the publication system:
+define ('TP_PUBLICATION_SYSTEM','disable');

 = I see only error messages if I use the RSS-Feed for publications or the xls/csv-Export for enrollments.
 What's wrong? = Before you can use this features you must define the $root parameter in the parameters.php: You find in the teachPress directory the file: parameters_sample.php.
 Open this file and change the $root paramter (you find some examples there).
 After that rename the file to parameters.php and upload the file in the teachPress directory.